Fahim043/Thesis-Doodle-to-search/README.md

 ***Residual Blocks***: ResNet forms networks by stacking residual blocks.
 A residual block uses a shortcut connection that “skips over” some layers, converting a regular network into a residual network.

 ***Bottleneck Design***: The 50-layer ResNet uses a bottleneck design for the building block.
 A bottleneck residual block uses 1x1 convolutions, known as a “bottleneck”, which reduces the number of parameters and matrix multiplications.
-Pretrained on ImageNet: The pretrained neural network can classify images into 1000 object categories.
+Pretrained on ImageNet: The pre-trained neural network can classify images into 1000 object categories.

 ***Performance***: Despite its depth, ResNet-50 is less complex than VGGNet and can achieve faster performance.

 ![](ss-images/8.png)

 Fig: Restnet50 architecture

 ***Results:***